aaviles-dcm/Mesita2025/project_documentation.md

 - **Admin Overrides**: Administrators have full control to change status, priority, and comment on closed tickets.
 - **User Actions**: Users can now Cancel `New`/`InProgress` tickets and Reopen `Closed` tickets.
 - **Real-time Updates**: Implemented SignalR to push ticket updates (status changes, comments, assignments) to all connected clients instantly without page reload.
 Now supported in both **Ticket Details** and **Dashboard**.
+- **Improved Comment UX**: Moved "Add Comment" to a modal dialog accessible via a button at the top of the Audit Trail, eliminating the need to scroll.